Chapter One: The Pale Cast of Thought

 Uncle Vernon made a noise like he'd just swallowed something especially unpleasant at the sight of Dudley digging through the confections, his eyes round as saucers.

 "Now, Son, you don't want to ruin your lunch," he said nervously.
 "Just you hand that here to me until...after."

 Grudgingly, Dudley withdrew his fat fingers from the box, but Harry saw him pull something from it where Uncle Vernon couldn't see and slip it into his pocket.
 Vernon would have had a heart attack, and Harry had the impulse to give Dudley away to him.
 He might actually have enjoyed the promising glare he'd've gotten from Dudley for ratting the porker out.
 But more than this, Harry just wanted the Dursleys to leave while everyone still had their heads so he could open the rest of his cards and have that over with.
-Besides, he didn't think he had the energy for the potential theatrics.
-Dudley shuffled over to his father, who almost took the boys hands off snatching the suspicious candies away from him.
+Dudley shuffled over to his father who almost took the boy's hands off snatching the suspicious candies away from him.

 Harry's throat tightened.
-He had never received anything from Professor Lupin himself, only regards included in Sirius' letters to him, and so it was impossible for Harry to think of Lupin without also thinking of his godfather; without remembering that night in the Ministry when Lupin had caught him in his arms as he had tried to rush forward and pull Sirius from the arch.
+He had never received anything from Professor Lupin himself, only regards included in Sirius' letters to him.
+And so it was impossible for Harry to think of Lupin without also thinking of his godfather, without remembering that night in the Ministry when Lupin had caught him in his arms as Harry had tried to rush forward and pull Sirius from the arch.

 He's gone, Harry